ReactTraining/react-workshop/courses/advanced/06-popups-and-keyboard-events/lecture/README.md

 This is a three-part lecture:

-1. Explaining how Reach uses portals to build the `Menu`'s dropdown.
+1. Code Walk through - Explain how Reach uses portals to build the `Menu`'s dropdown.
-2. Explaining and how we get indexes with `useDescendant()` and `useDescendants()`
+2. Code Walk through - Explain and how we get indexes with `useDescendant()` and `useDescendants()`
-3. Coding keyboard events for navigation and a11y.
+3. Live Code - Keyboard events for navigation and a11y.

 Number 1 and 2 can possibly be skipped or glossed over since it's not necessary for the exercise.